Philip J. Klass: Personal life

 Klass was born November 8, 1919, in Des Moines, Iowa, to Raymond Klass and Anne Traxler, and grew up in Cedar Rapids, Iowa.
 His father was a lawyer recognized throughout the United States as an expert on automobile negligence law.
 As a Boy Scout he won a ride in an autogyro (an early helicopter) at the Iowa State Fair, and his younger sister, Rosanne Klass, also recalled that he spent a lot of time building crystal radios.
-He graduated from Iowa State College in 1941 with a Bachelor of Science degree in electrical engineering.
+He graduated from Iowa State College in 1941 with a bachelor's degree in electrical engineering.

 Klass moved from the Midwest to Washington, D.C., when he went to work for Aviation Week in 1952.
 Though a workaholic, he found time to enjoy sailing and snow skiing.
 And before his UFO activities became a full-time avocation in the 1960s, as a Civil War buff his electrical engineering training was put to use in designing and building animated electronic battle displays, some of which are on exhibit at the Gettysburg and Antietam battlefields.

 A loner for much of his adult life, Klass married at age 60.
 His wife, Nadya, was six years his junior and worked for the Bulgaria service of Voice of America.
 They had no children of their own, but Nadya had a son who escaped with her from communist Bulgaria in 1973.